 - 1/2 teaspoon pepper

-- Cook for 1 hour on high pressure.
+- Cook for 45 minutes to 1 hour on high pressure.
 Let pressure cooker release the pressure or if on old pot release pressure.
 Be careful!
 If your pressure cooker has a different time for chicken that is up to you however, the longer the more tender the chicken will become and it should be super tender for stew.

 - Slowly stir in sour cream and stir well.
 If you get clumps remove them with a strainer.